If you’re running your store on WordPress, you know how important it is to have great WooCommerce follow up emails.

 What are WooCommerce follow up emails?

-WooCommerce follow up emails are pretty much just follow up emails created for WooCommerce stores.
+WooCommerce automated follow up emails are pretty much just follow up emails created for WooCommerce stores.

 A follow-up, or post-purchase email, is an email sent some time after a customer has bought something from you.

-(It’s different from order confirmation emails, which are essentially receipts sent right after a customer buys your product.)
+(It’s different from order confirmation emails, which are mostly receipts sent right after a customer buys your product.)

 If you have some experience with email marketing, you know that, in general, follow up emails give you a quick way to: